muiruridennis/WanderlustHub/README.md

 # TravelApp - Explore, Book, and Experience

-Welcome to TravelApp, a comprehensive web application that opens the door to a world of exciting travel experiences.
+Welcome to WanderHub, a comprehensive web application that opens the door to a world of exciting travel experiences.
 Built using React for the client-side, Material-UI for a sleek and responsive UI, and NestJS with PostgreSQL for a robust backend, TravelApp is your go-to platform for planning and booking unforgettable journeys.

 ## Table of Contents